kaliop-uk/kueueingbundle/readme.md

 A Symfony Bundle offering functionality related to message queuing systems.

+Main use cases:

+- make it easy to write message producers and consumers
-Ideally, it should shield the rest of the app from the messaging system in use.
+- shield the rest of the application from the messaging system in use
-As of now is the only one supported is RabbitMQ via the RabbitMqBundle; other brokers supporting the amqp protocol are likely to work but untested.
-Support for the AWS Kinesis protocol is available in a separate bundle.

-The main use cases supported so far are:

-- making it easy to write message producers and consumers
-- making it easy to introduce a queueing system in an existing application, allowing remote execution of commands/services/etc
+- make it easy to introduce a queueing system in an existing application, allowing remote execution of existing console commands/services/etc
-- helping with the creation of job-processing message consumers which work as daemons, in php, overcoming the inherent stability problems.
+- help with the creation of job-processing message consumers which work as daemons, in php, overcoming the inherent stability problems.

+As of now the only messaging broker supported is RabbitMQ via the RabbitMqBundle; other brokers supporting the AMQP protocol (version 0.9) are likely to work but untested.

+Support for other messaging systems is available in separate bundles:

+- AWS Kinesis
+- AWS SQS

 ## Features implemented